RoryQ/til-prompt/README.md

   -h, --help    Show context-sensitive help.

 Commands:
+  new
+    Create a new TIL entry. (default command)

-  config
+  config list
-    Displays the current configuration.
+    List the current configuration. (default sub-command)

+  config edit
+    Open the config in your configured $EDITOR

 Run "til <command> --help" for more information on a command.
 ```